 TA: What is the most beautiful and affordable city you've ever visited?

-Parm: I found Cartagena, Columbia quite affordable.
-Their prices for shopping items, food and other items is quite reasonable.
+Parm: I found Cartagena, Colombia quite affordable.
+Their prices for shopping items, food, and other items is quite reasonable.

 TA: What's one way people can get the most out of their cruise experience?

 Parm: Meet other guests and share experiences.

 TA: What are the best places to travel solo and why?

 Parm: I loved traveling to Ireland solo.
 I found the people friendly and willing to help when I was stuck for directions or had other issues.